top of page

 1. Beanie and Gloves - If you are hiking the alpine trails, it can get cold at night and early morning, so consider taking a beanie and gloves.

 2. Sun Hat & Sunglasses - Is a must to protect you from New Zealand's harsh sun.
-The burn time in NZ is very short so don't forget sunscreen.
+The burn time in NZ is very short so don't forget a hat, sunglasses, and sunscreen.

 3. Gaiters - Many of the crew hike only in shorts and will add long gaiters if encountering rain, mud (Hump Ridge /Rakiura Tracks) or snow (some alpine tracks).
 Gaiters also help keep the debris out of your shoes/boots.